Entanglement thresholds for random induced states: Introduction

 Our method also applies to the case of multipartite systems $(\C^d)^{\otimes k}$.
 In the asymptotic limit, when $k$ is fixed and $d$ goes to infinity, we show that the threshold for separability vs. entanglement occurs for $s$ of order $d^{2k-1}$ (up to logarithmic factors).
 However, to keep the exposition as simple as possible, we focus on the bipartite case $k=2$ in most of the paper.

-Finally, we also show that ``one half'' of our main result (entanglement is generic for small $\dim \cH_a$) can be proved in a more elementary way by working with the density of induced measures.
+Finally, we also show that ``one half'' of our main result (entanglement is generic for small $\dim \cH_a$) can be proved in a more elementary way by working with the densities of induced measures.
 Similar arguments appeared already in the papers \cite{Deping2009,Deping2010}.

-2mm This paper is organized as follows.
-In Section \ref{section:notation}, we introduce some mathematical background, necessary notation and state our main theorem.
-Sections \ref{section:estimate-s0} and \ref{section:threshold} contain the proof of the main theorem.
+This paper is organized as follows.
+In Section \ref{section:notation}, we introduce some mathematical background, necessary notation, state our main theorem and present a high-level overview of the proof.
+A rigorous proof is found in Sections \ref{section:threshold} and \ref{section:estimate-s0}.
+To not to obscure the structure of the proof, some general (but technically involved) mathematical tools are collected and/or developed in several Appendices, some of which may be of independent interest and/or reference value.
 In Section \ref{section:multipartite}, we extend our results to the case of multipartite systems.
 In Section \ref{section:alternative-argument}, we will provide another, more elementary, proof of our result, which is valid only in the regime where entanglement is generic.
 Miscellaneous remarks and loose ends are addressed in Section \ref{misc}.

-The mathematical tools we need are collected and/or developed in several Appendices, some of which may be of independent interest and/or reference value.
-General references for concepts related to quantum information theory are \cite{Ben1} and \cite{Nie1}, for those related to asymptotic geometric analysis \cite{Pisier1989}, and for those related to random matrices \cite{agz} or \cite{ds-handbook}.
+General references for concepts related to quantum information theory are \cite{Ben1, Nie1}, for those related to asymptotic geometric analysis \cite{MS, Pisier1989, ledoux}, and for those related to random matrices \cite{agz, ds-handbook}.
 A high-level non-technical overview of the results of this paper and of a related article \cite{Aubrun2011} can be found in \cite{AubrunSzarekYeShort}.